awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 The following are the AWS KMS requirements for replica Regions\.
 If the Region that you choose doesn't comply with these requirements, attempts to replicate a key fail\.
 + **One related multi\-Region key per Region** — You can't create a replica key in the same Region as its primary key, or in the same Region as another replica of the primary key\.

+  If you try to replicate a primary key in a Region that already has a replica of that primary key, the attempt fails\.
+If the current replica key in the Region is in the [`PendingDeletion` key state](key-state.md), you can [cancel the replica key deletion](deleting-keys.md#deleting-keys-scheduling-key-deletion) or wait until the replica key is deleted\.
 + **Multiple unrelated multi\-Region keys in the same Region** — You can have multiple unrelated multi\-Region keys in the same Region\.
 For example, you can have two multi\-Region primary keys in the `us-east-1` Region\.
 Each of the primary keys can have a replica key in `us-west-2` Region\.
 + **Regions in the same partition** — The replica key Region must be in the same [AWS partition](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) as the primary key Region\.
 + **Region must be enabled** — If a Region is [disabled by default](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable), you cannot create any resources in that Region until it is enabled for your AWS account\.